felschrr/felschrr/README.md

 🇫🇷 My name is Félix, and I am a Web developer student, currently in my 3rd year of **BUT Métiers du multimedia et de l'internet**.

-- 🔭 I’m currently working on some of my projects :
+- 🔭 I’m currently working on some of my personal projects as a hobby :
     - [**Skinpso**](https://github.com/felschrr/skinpso), a React app to track your CS2 skins investments.
     - [**Ipso Anime**](https://github.com/felschrr/ipso-anime), a React app to track your favourites animes/mangas and get notifications when a new episode/chapter is released
     - [**Ipso.gg**](https://github.com/felschrr/ipso.gg), a React app to track your League of Legends stats & game history.